 If you have questions or comments about any aspect of the course, send me an email and if your question is of general interest, I will forward your question and my answer to the other students.
 If you have a personal problem or question, make that clear in your e-mail and I will of course treat it as confidential.
 The easiest way to talk to me is just to remain after class, since I can stay after class as long as you want.
-Also, you can come to my regular office hours or make an appointment to see me in my office at another time.
+Also, you can come to my regular Zoom office hours or make an appointment to see me at another time (via Zoom appointment).

-The class schedule lists specified deadlines for submission of final drafts of papers in class.
-Papers submitted at other times and places will not be accepted.
+The class schedule lists specified deadlines for submission of final drafts of papers.
 The "peer editing" system automatically creates an incentive for you to have your first draft ready several days before the final draft is due.

-Except in the case of illness, papers are not accepted as e-mail attachments.
-You must print them out and staple them together.
+Papers will be submitted via Canvas in Microsoft Word format; I will read them on my screen and return them to you with my comments added.
 Every paper must have a title page with the paper's title and your name, and pages must be numbered, starting with the first page of text as "Page 1".
 You can insert page numbers by themselves or embed page numbers in a header.